-Nailsworth Climate Action Town – NCAT A group of local people including Town and District Councillors met on 29 January 2016 responding to The Paris Agreement of December 2015 agreed by Nations; and we endorse the Paris Pledge 2015 which calls for action from civil society.
+Nailsworth Climate Action Network – NCAN A group of local people including Town and District Councillors met on 29 January 2016 responding to The Paris Agreement of December 2015 agreed by the United Nations; and we endorse the Paris Pledge 2015 which calls for action from civil society.
 It was resolved to form a group with the purpose stated above.

-In September 2016 we created a Constitution for NCAT and are now formerly constituted as a not for profit community group.
+In September 2016 we created a Constitution for NCAN [NCAT as it was at first named, Nailsworth Climate Action Town] and are now formerly constituted as a not for profit community group.

 Our activities centre on a number of themes including buildings, energy and transport.

 Transition Stroud is a dynamic group of volunteers working for a future with more locally grown food, readily available sustainable energy, better transport and strong communities.